shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 ### Likelihood Profiles

 Likelihood profiles were conducted for the acoustic-visual survey catchability (q) in natural log-space (ln($q$)), steepness ($h$), and female and male natural mortality ($M$) varying together with a constant ratio matching the reference model (0.19/0.17, female and male values respectively).
 Likelihood profiles were conducted by fixing the featured parameter(s) at specific values across a range of values and estimating all remaining parameters.
-A likelihood profile offers insight into model sensitivity to changing model parameter values, while providing an additional way to describe uncertainty in the parameter by indentifying the range of parameters within 1.96 likelihood units of the reference model.
+A likelihood profile offers insight into model sensitivity to changing model parameter values, while providing an additional way to describe uncertainty in the parameter by identifying the range of parameters within 1.96 likelihood units of the reference model.

-The profile on the assumption of the acoustic-visual survey catchaility demonstrates the expected scaling up and down of the population with the decrease and increase of the catchability, respectively (Figure \ref{fig:sAVq-profile}).
+The profile on the assumption of the acoustic-visual survey catchability demonstrates the expected scaling up and down of the population with the decrease and increase of the catchability, respectively (Figure \ref{fig:AVq-profile}).
 The change in the current spawning output is steeper than the initial spawning output, leading to a steep decline in relative biomass as ln($q$) gets larger.
 As the ln($q$) approaches 1.5, the stock approaches the overfished limit reference point.
 The most supported value of the ln($q$) is found near 1.17 with a very tight support interval.
 The most prominent length data (in samples and associated fisheries) support larger ln($q$) values, while age compositions support smaller ln($q$) values near the value used in the reference model (Figure \ref{fig:AVq-profile-components}).
 The less informed survey indices support larger ln($q$) values on the strength of the best fit index (non-trawl CPUE index).

 The steepness profile showed little information content for this parameter (Figure \ref{fig:steepness-profile}) as the best fit value went towards the bound of 1.
 Changing steepness mostly changed the estimate of initial stock size, with a higher initial stock size needed to make up for the lower recruitment compensation.
 Overall, the relative stock size changed little across a large range of steepness values.
 The biological compositions pushed the steepness to the highest value, whereas the index data indicated a mixed signal for the lowest and highest steepness values (Figure \ref{fig:steepness-profile-components}).